 Scripture reading – Psalm 70

-Our Scripture reading is from Psalm 70, and is titled, “To the chief Musician, A Psalm of David, to bring to remembrance.”
-The occasion that inspired the psalm is not stated, but the tone of the song indicates it was during a time of crisis in David’s life, if not perhaps within Israel itself.
-I invite you to consider the psalm in four spiritual thoughts. * Note the brackets are those of the author and are meant to amplify word meanings.
+Our Scripture reading is titled, “To the chief Musician, A Psalm of David, to bring to remembrance.”
+The occasion that inspired Psalm 70 was not stated, but the song’s tone indicates it was during a crisis in David’s life if not a national crisis within Israel.
+I invite you to consider the psalm in four spiritual thoughts. (* Note the brackets are the author’s and are meant to amplify word meanings.)

 Psalm 70:1 – 1Make haste, O God [Elohim, Mighty God], to deliver [save; rescue] me; Make haste to help me, O Lord [Yahweh].

 Twice, David prayed for the LORD to help, to come to his aid, and to make haste.
 We do not know the circumstances that prompted the king’s cry; however, there was a crisis, and he was anxious for the LORD to come to his aid before it was too late.

 Psalm 70:2 – 2Let them be ashamed [humiliated] and confounded [disgraced; dismayed] that seek after my soul [life; being]: Let them be turned backward, and put to confusion [humiliated; disgraced], that desire[take delight in] my hurt [misery; trouble].

 Anyone in leadership can identify with the king’s anguish in this verse, for there are always those waiting for an opportunity to bring down a righteous man.
 David does not name his adversaries, but many sought his ruin.
 He desired vindication and longed for his enemies to be exposed, filled with shame, frustrated in their attacks, and humiliated.

 Psalm 70:3 – 3Let them be turned back for a reward [consequence] of their shame that say, Aha, aha. [i.e., the scorn of his enemies]